decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-23-strong-chain-quality.md

 In essence, SCQ gives stakeholders the ability to have *virtual lanes* inside a high-throughput blockchain that guarantee transaction inclusion.
 Here, we review the origins of CQ and SCQ and explain why SCQ is so useful.

-The core version of this Strong Chain Quality post appears on the [a16z Crypto research blog](https://a16zcrypto.com/posts/article/strong-chain-quality-for-blockspace-every-block/); the longer version here includes additional academic references and technical details.
+A version of this post defining Strong Chain Quality appears on [a16zcrypto.com](https://a16zcrypto.com/posts/article/strong-chain-quality-for-blockspace-every-block/) (also see more from a16z crypto Research [here](https://a16zcrypto.com/posts/focus-areas/research/)).
+The version here includes additional academic references and technical details.

 ## Chain Quality as a BFT Validity Property